rupadarshiray/rupadarshiray.github.io/content/academia/inculcation-all-of-mechanics.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/_UoTTq651dE?si=EOi15dGihAaJzt79" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-# Mechanics on a lattice or a graphw
+# Mechanics on a graph

 Where does the Ising model sit in all these?
 Does it even need a "spacetime"?